CHRIS COLASUONNO, LCSW-R, MBA, CASAC

 • Self-Centeredness

-Proudly offering counseling and therapy in all areas of Westchester County, Putnam County, and Dutchess County, including the following communities – Somers, Yorktown Heights, Granite Springs, Crompond, Shenorock, Lincolndale, Adams Corners, Garrison, Bedford, Katonah, Cortlandt Manor, Mohegan Lake, Brewster, Armonk, Bedford Hills, North Salem, Mahopac, Mt.
-Kisco, Scarsdale, South Salem, White Plains, Poughkeepsie, Wappingers Falls, Carmel, Pleasantville, Peekskill, Croton-on-Hudson, Rye, Harrison, Yonkers, New Rochelle, Mamaroneck, Larchmont, Purchase, Chappaqua, Briarcliff Manor, Millwood, Mahopac Falls, Baldwin Place, Hawthorne, Elmsford, Valhalla, New Castle, Putnam Valley, Philipstown, Kent, and Southeast.
+We are proudly offering counseling and therapy in all areas of Westchester County, Putnam County, and Dutchess County, including the following communities—Somers, Yorktown Heights, Bedford, Katonah, Cortlandt Manor, Mohegan Lake, Brewster, Armonk, Bedford Hills, North Salem, Mahopac, Mt.
+Kisco, Scarsdale, South Salem, White Plains, Poughkeepsie, Wappinger Falls, Carmel, Pleasantville, Peekskill, Croton, Rye, Harrison, Yonkers, New Rochelle, Mamaroneck, Larchmont, Purchase, Chappaqua, Briarcliff Manor, Millwood, Mahopac Falls, Baldwin Place, Hawthorne, Elmsford, Valhalla, Newcastle, Putnam Valley, Philipstown, Kent, and Southeast.